 - Chapters are written in easy-to-digest outline form

-- Can't be used to review for in-class tests and assignments or self-study without supplementing with a textbook
+- Can't be used to review for in-class tests and assignments or self-study without having to supplement with a textbook

-This book is called “Crash Course” for a reason; it's made for those of you who've waited until the last minute to start studying.
-This book covers everything you need to know for the test and doesn’t mess around with any extra unnecessary details.
-Students find this book to be a helpful refresher that can be useful even as late as a week before the AP test.
-Just be warned that you’ll need to get your practice tests elsewhere if you want to estimate your AP score!
+This book is called "crash course" for a reason: it's made for those of you who've waited until the last minute to start studying.
+This newest edition covers everything you'll need to know for the AP World History test and does not mess around with any extra unnecessary details.

 - Good tips for free-response questions (and sample essays!)